EDM115/drive_uploader/README.md

 python3 -m bot
 ```

+---

-### COMMANDS FOR THE BOT TO BE USED-
+### COMMANDS FOR THE BOT TO BE USED
 ```
-- start - useless command
+- start - useless command 😪
 - help - How to use me
 - auth - Authorizing GDrive Account
-- setfolder - Set Custom Upload Folder
+- setfolder - Set custom upload folder
 - copy - Copy GDrive Files
 - revoke - Revoke GDrive Account
 - del - Delete GDrive Files
+- delete - Delete GDrive files and folders (as well 🤓)
+- emptytrash - Delete all files in your GDrive trashbin [BE CAREFUL WITH THIS ⚠️]
+- ytdl - Download through yt-dl
 ```

+---

 ## Credits
 - [Dan](https://github.com/delivrance) for creating [PyroGram](https://pyrogram.org)
 - [Spechide](https://github.com/Spechide) for [gDriveDB.py](./bot/helpers/sql_helper/gDriveDB.py)